hack4peace/IP-GETTER/README.md

 # Notes
 Don't forget to see Warning.👆
 # IP-GETTER
-Basically tool is made for getting public ip in just one click.
+Basically this tool is made for getting public ip in just one click.
 # installation
 1. git clone https://github.com/hack4peace/IP-GETTER
 2. cd IP-GETTER